 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-The average train ticket price from Valencia to Madrid usually costs around $57.71 two weeks before travel, but can start from as little as $14.74 when you book in advance.
-Prices also vary depending on the time of day, route and class you book.
+Train tickets from Valencia to Madrid can start from as little as $18.88 when you book in advance and are usually more expensive when purchased on the day.
+Prices can also vary depending the time of day, route and class you book.

-The first train from Valencia to Madrid leaves at 06:30 from Valenica Station North.
+The first train from Valencia to Madrid leaves at 05:45.
 Times and services may vary during weekends and holidays.

-The last train from Valencia to Madrid leaves at 21:15 from Valenica Station North.
+The last train from Valencia to Madrid leaves at 08:10.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.

 Trains travelling from Valencia to Madrid cover a distance of around 188 miles (303 km) during the journey.